 Now in full-time retirement, Bob enjoys spending time at UT football, basketball, and baseball games, giving back to his community, serving his church, staying fit, water-skiing, bowling, and traveling.

-Reilly Noell, Intern Extraordinaire, is an incoming freshman at Texas A&M University and began an internship with the Greater Austin Sports Foundation in 2019.
-Reilly has worked to prominently profile GASF in the Greater Austin area through her web design/development and event promotion through email marketing and social media.
+Reilly began an internship with the Greater Austin Sports Foundation in 2019 and has worked to prominently profile GASF in the Greater Austin area through her web design/development and event promotion through email marketing and social media.
 She is also active with the Board of Directors and frequently serves as a photographer at GASF events.

 Jeff Power, Official GASF Videographer, is a 4-Time Texas Associated Press Broadcaster Award Winning TV Host, Reporter, and Producer with 25 years of television experience as a sports broadcaster.